cpoulet/CoulCoin/README.md

-# MatriceCoin
+# CoulCoin
-Solidity Contract to create the MatriceCoin @42school
+Solidity Contract to create the CoulCoin @42school